Edmonds College Logo

 Credits: 3.0

-Provides an overview of the practice of several widely accepted nonverbal creative activities, therapeutic benefits, and applications in human services and health care settings.
-Includes development of individual and group activities to support consumer goals.
+Provides an overview of the practice of several widely accepted creative activities, therapeutic benefits, and applications in human services as well as health care settings.
+Includes development of individual and group activities to support the goals of recipients.

 Course Level Objectives

-3. Design or enhance an activity program specific to relevant populations, such as seniors or youth; those with disabilities, addiction, or mental illness; or consumers in recreational settings.
+2. Plan and design an activity program specific to relevant populations, such as seniors or youth; those with disabilities, addiction, or mental illness; or individuals in recreational settings.

-4. Demonstrate ability to plan and facilitate individual and group activity sessions.
+3. Demonstrate ability to plan, facilitate and document individual and group activity sessions.

 SHS 155: Special Topics in Social and Human Services